grassLEE/grassLeeBlog/about.md

-## Biography
+## Welcome!

 Hello!
-My name is **Jeffrey Graessley** and I built this portfolio/blog space as a vehicle to demonstrate some of the projects I have been working on, like my bookList which serves as an index to track the novels I have read.
+My name is **Jeffrey Graessley** and I built this portfolio/blog space as a vehicle to demonstrate some of the projects I have been working on, like my bookList app which serves as an index to track the novels I have read.

 ## But first, how about a little background information on me: